-THAAD is an American ballistic missile defense system (BMD) that integrates an X-band radar, a command and control center, and a missile battery in three road-mobile units.
+THAAD is an American ballistic missile defense system (BMD) that integrates an X-band radar, a command and control center, and up to six missile batteries in separate road-mobile units.
 The radar detects incoming ballistic missiles and provides targeting information to the missile launcher.
 A THAAD missile then intercepts and destroys the incoming ballistic missile in its final or "terminal" stage in high atmosphere or just outside the atmosphere.
 The system, especially the radar, contains very advanced technologies.